twosixlabs/armory-library/docs/getting_started.md

 Armory evaluation.
 In the process, we'll look at the basic concepts of adversarial evaluation and how Armory provides components needed to effect them.

-The basic dataflow of Armory-library is shown in this diagram:
+The basic dataflow of Armory-library is shown in the diagram below.

 ![armory-library block diagram](assets/armory-block-diagram.png)

-Where the Model and Dataset are the inputs under evaluation and the Attack is an adversarial perturbation applied to the Dataset.
-Typically, the Model and Dataset will be provided by the armory-library user and the Attack will be drawn from armory-library or the IBM Adversarial Robustness Toolbox (ART).
-In this tutorial we will not deal with the green defense boxes or the pink generated adversarial dataset box.
+The Model and Dataset are the inputs under evaluation, and the Attack is an adversarial perturbation applied to the Dataset.
+Typically, the Model and Dataset will be provided by the armory-library user and the Attack will be drawn from `armory-library` or the IBM Adversarial Robustness Toolbox (ART).
+In this tutorial we will not deal with the green defense boxes or the pink generated adversarial dataset.

 ## Dataset